NDHANA94/dynrclcpp/README.md

 # dynrclcpp
 Dynamic ROS 2 client library

-This library allows developers to dynamically create and destroy ROS2 entities such as *publishers, subscriptions, service clients* and *service servers*, by introducing dynamic message type handling.
-Unlike rclcpp, which requires message types to be known at compile-time, dynrclcpp allows developers to specify message types at runtime using string literals.
-This feature is particularly useful in scenarios where the message types cannot be predetermined or need to be changed based on runtime conditions.
+This library enables developers to dynamically create and desstroy ROS2 entities such as *publishers, subscriptions, service clients* and *service servers*, by introducing **dynamic message type handling.**

+Unlike `rclcpp`, which requires message types to be known at compile time, `dynrclcpp` allows developers to specify message types at runtime using string literals.
+This capability is particularly useful in scenarios where the message type cannot be predetermined or need to be adjusted based on runtime conditions.

+The same library can be used with many ROS2 distributions (see [Tested Distro](#tested-distro)).

 ### Features
 - **`Dynamic Creation`**: Programmatically generate publishers, subscriptions, service clients, and service servers on-the-fly.